Terry-Bui/markdown-cv/index.md

 **Big Data Society Hackathon**

-Prototyped a mobile application in React Native, the application aims to help in mental-health-disorders detection from social networks.
+Prototyped a mobile application in React Native, the application aims to help in mental disorders detection from social networks.

+## Software Projects

+**Random Restaurant Web App**
+- Developing a web application using React, NodeJS which allow users to find a random restaurant near a given location.
+- Utilise: Serverless web stack, React, NodeJS, Google Cloud Function, AWS S3, Docker, Continuous Integration (CI).

+**iOS Productivity and Habit Management App**

+- Developing an iOS application using Swift which allow users to create timers and track habits.
+- Utilise: Swift.

 <!-- ### Footer